 Supply chains continue to expand across borders in Asia Pacific, creating a significant manufacturing advantage for the region as well as the increased complexities of a dispersed supply chain.
-UL acts as a trusted partner for brands to mitigate risk and ensure traceability, protect their brands with responsible sourcing practices, and engage pre-shipping quality inspections to have peace of mind regarding the quality of merchandise being shipped to the US and Europe from factories in Asia.
+UL is a trusted partner in Asia for brands to mitigate risk and ensure traceability, protect their brands with responsible sourcing practices, and engage pre-shipping quality inspections to have peace of mind regarding the quality of merchandise being shipped to the US and Europe from factories in Asia.
 UL is an official Contributor of the ZDHC program and supports the initiative’s vision of widespread implementation of sustainable chemistry and best practices to protect consumers, workers and the environment.
 UL partners with clients to help with every aspect of sustainability and supply chain management.

 Key Industries for China include: